AtharvaMusale/AtharvaMusale.github.io/_posts/2021-09-23-Representing Text To Vector.md

 b) To set a lower bound to avoid a term being given a zero weight just because it appeared in all documents.

-So with the modified formula of IDF as shown in the figure below
+So with the modified formula of TF-IDF as shown in the figure below

 ![image](https://user-images.githubusercontent.com/46114095/134462316-5af134ea-96e0-45b9-99b5-9aaf3621813e.png)